 Modern mobile payment systems make this task easier, but before choosing one you should understand how they all work.

 In our new article, we’ve explained how mobile payments are organized and which things to consider while integrating them with your app.

 Check it out and start getting an edge with the right mobile payment solution.

-Introduction of Google Wallet in 2011 inspired a gradual decline of traditional heavy leather wallets.
+Introduction of Google Wallet (now is Google Pay) in 2011 inspired a gradual decline of traditional heavy leather wallets.

 It's no longer OK for mobile apps to use one tunnel for card-based transactions.
 To reach a wider audience of progressive users, one should also accept other payment types like digital wallets, Automated Clearing House (ACH) payments, and cryptocurrencies.

 However, integration of mobile payments functionality into a mobile app is more than just adding a new app screen and writing a bunch of code.

 Read our article to find out what things to consider while adding mobile payments to your app.

 A mobile payment gateway is a front-end technology that authorizes a transfer of funds between a user’s payment portal (mobile phone) and the merchant acquiring bank.
 One can think of it in the same way as of a traditional Point of Sale (POS) terminal.

 At checkout, the gateway transfers the cardholder information to the issuing bank to verify the request.
 The data is further handled by a payment processor at which one has a merchant account, although some processors have their own gateways.
 At this stage, the bank will either approve or reject the payment with the corresponding message appearing on the end user’s mobile screen.